danidiaz/streaming-eversion/README.md

 ## What's in this library?

-Basically, functions for turning pull-based stream operations defined within the "pipes" ecosystem into push-based, iteratee-like stream operations.
+Functions for turning pull-based stream operations defined within the "pipes" ecosystem into push-based, iteratee-like stream operations.

 Inspired by the blog post [Programmatic translation to iteratees from pull-based code](http://pchiusano.blogspot.com.es/2011/12/programmatic-translation-to-iteratees.html).